thedod/loplop/README.md

 ## [Loplop](https://duckduckgo.com/?q=!img+loplop) is longer [Oplop](http://code.google.com/p/oplop/)

-This is a variation on the CLI implementation of oplop.
+This is a variation on the CLI (python) and Android (SL4A) implementations of oplop.

 It doesn't cover any other [implementations](https://code.google.com/p/oplop/wiki/Implementations) of oplop, doesn't have tests or setup.py, etc. Just the minimum necessary in order to scratch a specific itch.